 What Can Employers Do to Incentivize Workers to Return to Work?

-2. Reduce Hours/Pay to Allow Workers to Continue to Collect Unemployment Compensation.
+- Reduce Hours/Pay to Allow Workers to Continue to Collect Unemployment Compensation.
 Some organizations have found by reducing pay or hours, they have been able to get employees to come back to work because they would still qualify for FPUC.
-According to the CARES Act, if the individual making a weekly unemployment benefits claim qualifies to receive at least one dollar of state benefits for the week being claimed, the claimant will receive the full $600 FPUC.
+Under the CARES Act, individuals who made a weekly unemployment benefits claim who qualified to receive at least one dollar of state benefits for the week being claimed received the full $600 FPUC.
 Under Trump's executive order, claimants must qualify for at least $100 per week in state benefits to receive the additional federal unemployment compensation.

-4. The Opportunity May Not Always Exist.
-Remind the individual that right now they have a great job opportunity, but it will become more difficult to get the job they want as time passes by and more workers are rehired, especially with July 31 quickly approaching.
-Last month almost 5 million jobs were added back to the economy.
+- The Opportunity May Not Always Exist.
+Remind the individual that right now they have a great job opportunity, but it will become more difficult to get the job they want as time passes by and more workers are rehired.
+With the July 31 expiration of the additional $600 per week, more workers are likely seeking jobs.
 Being the last one left to return to work is not a good strategy.

 Continued Refusal to Return to Work

 In some cases, workers will continue to refuse to come back to work without “good cause”.
 In these cases, employers should:

 - Document the refusal to return to work in writing;

 - Provide documentation to the individual detailing the penalties associated with unemployment benefit fraud;